 As women and former inmates in Afghanistan, Sara and Najibeh lack any right to exist.
 Sara’s uncle has planned to kill her an attempt to save his honor in their small village.
 Fearing for her life Sara escapes to Sweden for asylum, but Najibeh stays behind.
 While Sara struggles to understand her newly found freedom, her prison-mate Najibeh disappears and soon rhumor has it that she was stoned to death.
 Sara and the filmmaker want to find out the truth, only to encounter a maze of half- truths on the streets of Afghanistan.

 We follow the two main characters, revealing what happened to them – each with an exceptional fate depicting the horrific reality for women in Afghanistan.

-The film will be introduced by a representative from the Swedish Embassy and will be followed by an interactive discussion with:
+The film was introduced by a representative from the Swedish Embassy and was followed by an interactive discussion with: